SERIOUS ABOUT SERVICE

 If you are furnishing your rented property.
 You must ensure that all furnishings comply with these current regulations.
 We can give advice on which furniture items will be compliant, and all compliant furniture must display standard labels.
 This is to reduce the risk of fire within the property.

 The Right to Rent scheme, which helps to make sure that people renting property in the UK have a legal right to be here, was rolled out across England in February 2016.
-Landlords or lettings agents must carry out identitiy checks on each tenant before they sign a tenancy agreement.
-We are happy to organise this for you.
+Landlords or lettings agents must carry out identitiy checks on each tenant over the age of 18 before they sign a tenancy agreement.

 If you own a House in Multiple Occupation (HMO) which is rented property with shared facilities, you may need a licence to let.
-A licence is required if the HMO has three or more storeys, five or more tenants forming more than one household.
-We can offer further advice.
+At Lawrence Rooney Estate Agents we do not rent HMO properties.

 All landlords could be liable to pay tax on their rental income, whether they live in the UK or are based overseas.
 Further information can be found on the Inland Revenue’s website.
 There are tax rules specific for overseas landlords.